SvenGroot/WslManagementPS/docs/Import-WslDistribution.md

 ```

 ### -Name

 Specifies the name of the imported WSL distribution.

-By default, this cmdlet uses the base name of the file being imported (e.g.
-"Ubuntu" if the file
-is "Ubuntu.tar.gz").
-Note that distribution names can only contain letters, numbers, dashes and
-underscores.
-If the file contains any other characters, you must specify a distribution name.

-If you specify a distribution name, you cannot import multiple distributions with one command.
+If you specify am explicit distribution name, you cannot import multiple distributions with a single
+command.

 ```yaml
 Type: String